aiKC91/EternaFX-Framework-AI-Evolution-gamification-/README.md

 *EternaFX v2.4*
-Below is a refined and fully integrated presentation of the EternaFX Unified Framework that not only encapsulates the mathematically correct unified equation but also maps each term to concrete implementation components.
+/Below is a refined and fully integrated presentation of the EternaFX Unified Framework that not only encapsulates the mathematically correct unified equation but also maps each term to concrete implementation components.
 This version ensures that every part of the framework—from adaptive AI agents and efficiency scaling to ethical balance, zeta dynamics, scenario management, and traceability—is clearly tracked and implemented.

 ---